mpremus/lmdb-php/README.md

 ##About this module

-The aim of this module is to provide PHP bindings so that people can use LMDB from their node applications.
+The aim of this module is to provide PHP bindings so that people can use LMDB in their applications.

 ##Examples